KhloudAlnufaie/DeepFake_Video_Classification/README.md

 ### Project overview

 In light of our accelerating world and the huge amount of data transmitted over the internet specifically in social media, an individual sees dozen or even hundreds of images and types of media every day.
 Deepfake is a newly emerged issue in our modern days which is media of a person in which their face or body has been digitally altered so that they appear to be someone else, typically used maliciously or to spread false information.
-In this project, we aim to enhance deepfake videos detection method based on Convolutional Neural Networks (CNNs) by using Jaya optimization algorithm.
+In this project, we aim to enhance deepfake videos detection method based some preprocessing for images.
+Moreever find appropriate feature extractors and classifier for detection.

 ---